Prazmari

 PUBLICATIONS, CONFERENCES, LECTURES & SYMPOSIA

-2022: Spineless Wonders, Slade/Institute of Historical Research symposium; VIRTUAL UCLDH: Art and Digital Technology, UCL Digital Humanities/Institute of Advanced Studies conference; Colour & Poetry: A Symposium IV webinar, UCL Slade School of Fine Art (Court of Gayumars talk)
+2022: Spineless Wonders, Slade/Institute of Historical Research symposium; VIRTUAL UCLDH: Art and Digital Technology, UCL Digital Humanities/Institute of Advanced Studies conference; Colour & Poetry: A Symposium IV catalogue and webinar, UCL Slade School of Fine Art (Court of Gayumars talk)

 2019: Beyond Borders, Slade/Institute of Historical Research symposium